How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 Sweden has experienced three arson attacks upon mosques over the last few weeks.
 The latest happened in Uppsala, when a Molotov cocktail was thrown at a mosque on New Year’s Day.

-“In Sweden, we’ve had an issue with increasing hate crime toward Muslim communities throughout 2014.
+“In Sweden, we’ve had an issue with increasing hate crime towards Muslim communities throughout 2014.
 This has definitely not decreased since the terror attack in Paris.
-We see serious threats throughout social media, all directed toward Muslims and Muslim communities.
-Central leaders of extreme political parties are generalizing Muslims, which may convince people to consider their accusations as accurate and direct their hatred and violence at the Muslim community as a whole,” Omar Mustafa, Chairman at the Islamic Association of Sweden, told VICE.
+We see serious threats throughout social media, all directed towards Muslims and Muslim communities.
+Central leaders of extreme political parties are generalising Muslims, which may convince people to consider their accusations as accurate and direct their hatred and violence at the Muslim community as a whole,” Omar Mustafa, Chairman at the Islamic Association of Sweden, told VICE.

 §